SpectoLabs/hoverpy/examples/unittesting/README.md

 ```

 <hr> Now the correct way of launching this script the first time is: <br><br> `$ env HOVERPY_CAPTURE=true python examples/unittesting/unittesting.py`<br><br> which sets HoverPy in capture mode, and creates our all important `requests.db`.
 This process may take around 10 seconds depending on your internet speed.
-Now when we rerun our unit tests, we're always running against the data we captured in `requests.db`.<br><br> `$ python examples/unittesting/unittesting.py`<br><br> This time we are done in around 100ms
+Now when we rerun our unit tests, we're always running against the data we captured in `requests.db`.<br><br> `$ python examples/unittesting/unittesting.py`<br><br> This time we are done in around 100ms!
+Not to mention: no more unnecessary breakages.